 Tempur-Pedic's return policy when buying directly from them (by phone or online) generally gets mixed ratings.
 It consists of a 90-day trial period that allows the customer to return their mattress for an exchange or refund.
 While owners like this aspect, they do not like that they must often pay return shipping which can range from $200-$325.

-Keep in mind that when buying a Tempur-Pedic mattress from an independent retailer they are not obligated to honor the 90-day return policy.
+Keep in mind that when buying a Tempur-Pedic mattress from an independent retailer they may not be obligated to honor the 90-day return policy.

 Recently, Tempur-Pedic reduced its mattress warranty from 25 years total (first 10 years non-prorated, last 15 years prorated) to 10 years total, non-prorated coverage.
 (For the Choice models, there is 5-year non-prorated coverage on pumps, hoses and remotes.)
 Why this action was taken and what it means, if anything, in regard to the longevity of Tempur-Pedic mattresses is unclear at this time.

 For mattresses overall, sagging is the top consumer complaint.
 Tempur-Pedic has among the best sagging coverage of any mattress brand.
 While other brands on average often require more than 1.25 inches of mattress sagging before warranty coverage kicks in, Tempur-Pedic requires only more than .75 inch.

 Tempur-Pedic's warranty covers an abnormal increase in mattress softening, but such softening is not defined leaving it open to personal opinion.
-This is a potential weakness of the warranty as softening can be just as common and problematic as sagging, Tempur-Pedic owner experience data shows.
+Tempur-Pedic owner experience data shows that this is a potential weakness of the warranty as softening can be just as common and problematic as sagging.
 In fairness, however, no other mattress company definitively covers softening either.

-SLTD Rating (Sleep Like The Dead's rating) for Tempur-Pedic is a "B+."
-The rating is based on a combination of factors including product ratings by consumers, customer service, years in business, accuracy of marketing claims, warranty and Better Business Bureau (BBB) rating and rating stability, number of BBB complaints / business size ratio.
+SLTD Rating (Sleep Like The Dead's rating) for Tempur-Pedic is a "B." The rating is based on a combination of factors including product ratings by consumers, years in business, customer service, return policy, accuracy of marketing claims, transparency of specifications, warranty, Better Business Bureau (BBB) rating and rating stability, number of BBB complaints / business size ratio.